-All about yellowing of eye, cirrhosis eye symptoms, and other eye problems or ocular manifestation of hepatic or liver diseases.
+All about the eye in liver diseases, yellowing of eye, cirrhosis eye symptoms, and other eye problems or ocular manifestation of hepatic or liver diseases.

 Introduction to Liver Diseases